One Law to Rule Them All: The Iron Law of Software Performance

 Increasing IPC means the CPU can retire more instructions per cycle, reducing total execution time.

-Lowering the dynamic instruction count means fewer instructions need to be executed overall, which also improves IPC and speeds up execution.
+Lowering the dynamic instruction count means fewer instructions need to be executed overall.
+In general, this means the CPU needs to do less work and performance should go up.

 Lowering the clock frequency, as sometimes happens with power-hungry instructions (e.g., AVX-512), increases cycle time and harms performance.